afrinyouaremine/herewebegin/README.md

   <div class="card">
     <h2>Hi Afrin…</h2>
     <p style="text-align:left">
-First of all, please don’t freak out..
-Nobody’s proposing… yet.
-Relax. 😌
+<p>First of all… relax.
+Don’t freak out.
+Nobody’s proposing — at least not today. 😌</p>

-Honestly, I don’t know how or when it happened, but somewhere along the way, you quietly became important to me.
+<p>I honestly don’t know when it happened or how it happened… but somewhere along the way, you quietly became important to me.</p>

-So I wanted to show you how I feel.
+<p>So this?
+This is just a small gift.
+Nothing heavy.
+Nothing dramatic.
+I just wanted to show you how I feel.
+Please accept it… (and let’s be honest, you don’t really have another option 😉).</p>

-This is just a small gift for you… please accept it.
-(In fact, you don’t really have another option 😉)
-I don’t expect anything in return not special treatment, not privileges, not even a change in the way you see me.
+<p>I’m not expecting anything in return.
+No special treatment.
+No privileges.
+Not even a change in the way you see me.</p>

-I just wanted to make you smile.
-That’s all.
-And trust me…
+<p>I just wanted to make you smile.
+That’s it.</p>

-if you were ever mine,I would protect that smile at any cost until my very last breath.
+<p>And trust me… if you were ever mine, I’d protect that smile at any cost — until my very last breath.</p>

-And if you really want to know who I am… tap to continue.
+<p>And if you’re still wondering who I am…</p>

+<p><strong>Tap to continue.</strong></p>
     </p>
     <button onclick="nextPage(5)">Continue</button>
     <button onclick="nextPage(3)">Back</button>